dval545/Projects/README.md

 # Projects
-Swift and xcode learning projects
+Swift and xcode learning projects.
 Some of this projects are higly commented